microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/utilization-efficiency.md

 At this point, you've implemented all the basic cost optimization recommendations and tuned applications to meet the most fundamental best practices.
 As you move beyond the basics, consider the following points:

 - Automate cost recommendations using [Azure Resource Graph](https://learn.microsoft.com/azure/advisor/resource-graph-samples)
-- Implement the [Workload management and automation capability](./workloads.md) for more optimizations.
 - Stay abreast of emerging technologies, tools, and industry best practices to further optimize resource utilization.

 <br>